atulkakrana/PHASIS/README.md

 **3.** ***phastrigs***: Predicts miRNAs triggers for *PHAS* locus using sPARTA miRNA-target predictions.
 If supplied with PARE/Degradome data then data supported triggers are reported

-Please see *PHASIS* [wiki](https://github.com/atulkakrana/PHASIS/wiki) for details on installation, usage, output files and more.

 **Authors:**
 Atul kakrana